Misbah-Ahmad/php-prop-monitor/README.md

 # php-prop-monitor
-A simple php library that digs nested php objects to find certain properties
+A simple php library that digs into nested php objects to find certain properties

 ## Intallation